-- two pharmacy runs each day
+- Two pharmacy runs each day

-- certain local medical appointments
+- Certain local medical appointments

 Advanced scheduling of student driver appointments is necessary and the student driver is unable to stay with the student during his/her appointment.

 Class excuses are not issued to students.
 Students who are ill are expected to contact their respective professors to inform them of their illness.
-Professors may phone Student Health Services to verify this information and will be told the student was or was not seen by a professional staff member.
+Professors may contact Student Health Services to verify this information and will be told the student was or was not seen by a professional staff member.
 Particulars of student visits are not shared unless a student completes a release of information form.
 Parents or legal guardians are notified of serious illness and emergencies at the discretion of the professional staff.

 For additional information, please click Student Health Services.

 Student Health Services also operates the York Hill Campus Health and Wellness Center, located on the first floor of the Rocky Top Student Center.
 The center is open eight hours a day to serve students living on the York Hill Campus.
 A health care provider under the direction of the Student Health Services medical director is available.
 Again, services are available only to those students who have submitted the required information as outlined above.
 Allergy injections are provided (by appointment only) on the York Hill Campus only for those students who have submitted the necessary allergy paperwork.
 Gynecological exams are provided on the Mount Carmel Campus only.